SharonMiller/data-structures-and-algorithms/08-hash-tables/README.md

 - `deserialize(string)` this is a static method on the HashMap class, it takes a serialized hashmap in string form and converts it back into a hashMap

 - `repeatedWord(string)` is a function which takes a string of words and returns the first repeated word in the string.

+- `leftJoin(has1, hash2)` is a function which takes two hashmaps and returns one with the values in an array of the matching key.